Woolston, Southampton: Religious sites

 Woolston has three Christian places of worship.
 St. Mark's Church, built in 1863 and a Grade II listed building, serves the Church of England community; St. Patrick's Church, built in 1884 serves the Roman Catholic community (the site also houses a catholic primary school).
 There is also a Kingdom Hall operated by Jehovah's Witnesses.

 St. Mary's Presbyterian Church was built in 1876 but was demolished in 1972.

 Leisure and community

 The Archery Grounds, bounded by Swift Road and Archery Road, consists of a large grass space, with a children's play area.
 There is a path leading through to Mayfield Park, a partially wooded, partially open recreational area situated on the border of Woolston and neighbouring Weston.

 The building that was previously St. Mark's Infants School in Church Road is now Woolston Community Centre.

 Public services

 The fire station in Portsmouth Road was no longer required once the Itchen Bridge provided easy access for the fire crews at St Mary's on the Southampton side of the river.
 That old building is now a Doctors' surgery.

-Across the road are two more doctors surgeries – Woolston Lodge Surgery and Canute Surgery – and a Lloyds pharmacy.
+Across the road, there are two more doctors surgeries – Woolston Lodge Surgery and Canute Surgery – and a Lloyds pharmacy.